-We will continue to reassess the need for a valuation allowance on a quarterly basis.
-We assess certain factors in determining the period that we would reverse the valuation allowance, including: (i) a demonstration of sustained profitability; and (ii) the support of internal financial forecasts demonstrating the utilization of the NOLs prior to their expiration.
-If we determine that it is more likely than not that the deferred tax asset are realizable and that the reversal of the valuation reserves in these jurisdictions is appropriate, a significant one-time benefit would be recognized against our income tax provision in the period that this determination is made.
+We will continue to reassess the valuation allowance, on a quarterly basis, for deferred income tax assets.
+We would consider reversing a significant portion of the valuation reserve upon assessment of certain factors, including: (i) a demonstration of sustained profitability; and (ii) the support of internal financial forecasts demonstrating the utilization of the NOLs prior to their expiration.
+If we determine that the reversal of the valuation reserves in these jurisdictions is appropriate, a significant one-time benefit will be recognized in the period of the reversal.
+Such release of valuation allowance could occur in whole, or part, in the near-term.